zalando-incubator/kube-ingress-aws-controller/README.md

           servicePort: main-port
 ```

-Application Load Balancers created by the controller have a custom tag marking them as *managed* load balancers to differentiate them from other load balancers.
+The new Application Load Balancers have a custom tag marking them as *managed* load balancers to differentiate them from other load balancers.
 The tag looks like this:

     kubernetes:application: kube-ingress-aws-controller